 Follow Kaitlyn as she is “Stumbling to Adulthood” at Washington College.

 Estell Manor, NJ/Buena Regional HS

-As a junior, Andrea has college pretty much figured out, but she’s still discovering all the “WACky” things this college has to offer.
+As a junior, member of Habitat for Humanity, and Teaching Assistant for Microbiology Lab, Andrea has college pretty much figured out, but is still discovering all the “WACky” things this college has to offer.

 Avon, CT/Miss Porter’s School